-Demerol is a narcotic, and that’s why we should take it with care, even when given by a health expert.
-One of the main dangers is that the drug can slow down your breathing (especially in older patients).
+Demerol is one of the prescribed drugs, a narcotic, and that’s why it should be taken accurately, even when given by a health expert.
+One of the main dangers is that the drug can slow down the breathing (especially in older patients).

 It should be applied carefully to patients with:

 - Lunglike diseases

 - History of drug abuse